AnyChart/docs.anychart.com/Maps/Labels.md

 {sample}Maps\_Labels\_02{sample}

-In the sample above we have used a lot of settings for custom graphic elements and a listener, which monitors resizing of a stage and recalculates the coordinates of the image.
-Visit the [Common Labels](../Common_Settings/Labels) and [Text Settings](../Appearance_Settings/Text_Settings) articles to know more about those appearance settings used, and the [Event Listener](../Common_Settings/Event_Listeners) article will help you to consider the listeners.
+In the sample above there are many settings for custom graphic elements and a listener used, which monitors resizing of a stage and recalculates the coordinates of the image.
+Visit the [Common Labels](../Common_Settings/Labels) and [Text Settings](../Appearance_Settings/Text_Settings) articles to know more about those appearance settings.
+The [Event Listener](../Common_Settings/Event_Listeners) article will help you to understand the listeners.

 ## Source Data Access